D2D Assisted Multi-antenna Coded Caching: Proof of Theorem 1

-Compared to the first case, the number of MAC conditions has been decreased less due to having common users between the two D2D groups.
-Therefore, in general, when D2D transmissions occur uniformly among all the users, the total number of MAC conditions is minimized.
-In other words, when all the users need almost the same number of subfiles from the \ac{DL} message, the number of MAC conditions is minimized.
+Compared to the first case, the number of MAC conditions is more due to having common users.
+Therefore, when D2D transmissions occur uniformly among all users, the total number of MAC conditions is minimized.
+In other words, when all the users need almost the same number of subfiles in the DL phase, the number of MAC conditions is minimized.
 On the other hand, when D2D transmissions occur to a limited number of users, the number of MAC conditions is maximized.